websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/maintenance-versions.md

 # Maintenance Versions

-Periodically, Liferay will release Fix Packs to Liferay Commerce Enterprise.
+Periodically, Liferay will release Fix Packs to Liferay Commerce Enterprise 3.0.
 Each Fix Pack includes the latest bug fixes and provides an improved level of security and reliability.
 Customizations are generally safe, but reviewing the customizations are highly recommended before implementation.

-See [Patching Liferay](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/patching-liferay.html) and [](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.html) to learn about the various types of patches.
+See [Patching Liferay](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/patching-liferay.html) and [Understanding Patch Types](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.html) to learn about the various types of patches.

 To learn how to apply a patch, see [Installing Patches](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.html).

-For Liferay Commerce (open source) users, updates to Liferay Commerce will be released in the next version of Liferay Portal 7.3 CE.
+For Liferay Commerce 3.0 (open source) users, updates to Liferay Commerce will be released in the next version of Liferay Portal 7.3 CE.

 ## Updating Liferay Commerce 2.1.x and Below